Pevensey Castle: Construction

-It is not known how long it took for Anderitum to be constructed, but it has been estimated that it took around 160,000 man-days to complete, equivalent to 285 men spending two years building it or 115 men over five years.
+It is not known how long it took for Pevensey castle to be constructed, but it has been estimated that it took around 160,000 man-days to complete, equivalent to 285 men spending two years building it or 115 men over five years.
 At least four gangs of builders appear to have worked on the surviving sections of walls; each gang was given a stretch of about 20 m at a time to build but executed the work in significantly different styles, for instance using differing numbers of tiled bonding-courses or ironstone facing in particular places.
 This may simply indicate varying levels of availability of construction materials at the time each segment was built, leading the gangs to use whatever supplies were available at that moment.
 The amount of construction material required was very large, equating to about 31600 m3 of stone and mortar.
 It is not known how it was transported to the site, but that volume of material would have needed some 600 boat loads or 49,000 wagon loads, requiring 250 wagons pulled by 1,500–2,000 oxen to move it from the quarries to Pevensey.
 Given the scale of the requirements for land transportation, it seems more likely that the raw materials were instead moved by sea, though even this would have been a significant operation; it has been estimated that 18 vessels would have been needed for a continuous supply operation carried out over a season of 280 days.

 The curtain wall was not all built at once but was constructed in segments, as can be seen from vertical breaks in the stonework which mark where sections met.
 The wall is built on top of complex foundations constructed from rubble and timber set into a ditch 15 ft deep.
 Oak piles were driven into the trench and packed with flint and clay, above which a horizontal framework of oak beams was set with more flint and clay.
 The foundation was finally covered over with cement before the walls were built on top.
 Some of the timbers have survived, allowing archaeologists to date the fort through dendochronology.
 Other dating evidence was discredited in the 1970s.
 An excavation in 1906–08 found shattered tiles stamped HON AUG ANDRIA, which were used to attribute Pevensey Castle's construction to the reign of the early-5th-century emperor Honorius.
 However, the use of thermoluminescence dating revealed that the tiles had been made around the time of the excavation.
 It is suspected that Charles Dawson, who has been blamed for the Piltdown Man hoax, was the author of the forged tiles.